 December 7, 1941: Japan attacked the Pearl Harbor Navy base.
 Congress declared war on Japan.

 The economy grew 17.7 percent, unemployment plummeted to 9.9 percent, and prices rose 9.9 percent.
 The debt grew to $58 billion.
-In total, FDR created the greatest percent increase in U.S. debt by president.
+In total, FDR created the greatest percent increase in U.S. debt by a president.